 The reservation of the Agua Caliente Band of Cahuila Indians overlies the Coachella Valley groundwater basin in California.
 Groundwater is perhaps the most critical water resource for California’s water future.
 In an arid climate, surface waters are often available seasonally and unreliably.
 Because of this, many big water users have opted to simply pump groundwater and have been doing so with little or no oversight for decades.
 The tribe has expressed growing concerns about the viability of its groundwater basin.
 The Agua Caliente continue working to protect the groundwater resource and ensure that it is managed responsibly.

 NARF, with the Kilpatrick Townsend law firm of Washington, D.C., represents the Agua Caliente in a lawsuit filed in May 2013 in the U.S. District Court for the Central District of California.
 The case asks the court

 - to declare the existence of the tribe’s water rights as the senior rights in the Coachella Valley under federal law, and

-The water districts import and then fail to adequately treat substantially lower quality water from the Colorado River and inject that water into the aquifer.
-The recharge water, which contains higher total dissolved solids, nitrates, pesticides, and other contaminants, is reinjected into the Coachella Valley aquifer at a facility close to the Tribe’s lands.
+The case also seeks to prevent Coachella Valley Water District and Desert Water Agency from further injuring the tribe and residents in surrounding communities by impairing the quantity and quality of water in the aquifer.
+The water districts import—and do not adequately treat—lower quality water from the Colorado River.
+The water, which contains higher total dissolved solids, nitrates, pesticides, and other contaminants, is injected into the Coachella Valley aquifer at a facility close to the tribe’s lands.
 Thus, the groundwater in the Western Coachella Valley, including the water below the Agua Caliente Reservation, which includes the cities of Palm Springs, Cathedral City, Rancho Mirage, and Thousand Palms, is being polluted at a faster rate than the aquifer down-valley.

 Read More: Protect Tribal Natural Resources